Dependence Logics in Temporal Settings: Proof for Theorem

 \textbf{Claim 7:}\; The following two assertions are equivalent for histories $h$: \begin{itemize} \item[(a).]
 For all histories $h'$, $h\sim_X h'$ implies $h\sim_y h'$. \item[(b).] $last(h)\vDash D_Xy$. \end{itemize}

 \begin{proof} \emph{From (a) to (b)}.
-It holds trivially when $rk(y)=0$.
-We now move to $0<rk(y)$.
 Let $s:=last(h)$.
 Denote by $h'$ the history $(h,X,s)$, which is well-defined.
 Immediately, it holds that $h\sim_Xh'$.
 So, there exists a $y$-path between $h$ and $h'$, which includes the $X$-path between $h$ and $h'$.
-In particular, the immediate variable-succession transition from $h$ to $h'$ is a link in the $y$-chain (here we are using $0<rk(y)$, as otherwise the $y$-chain need not contain the transition: the $y$-chain can consist of the single history $(h')$).
+In particular, the immediate variable-succession transition from $h$ to $h'$ is a link in the $y$-chain.
 More precisely, the transition should be $\to_y$, which holds by the definition of $y$-chains.
 Therefore, $s\vDash D_X y$.

 \emph{From (b) to (a)}.
 Assume $last(h)\vDash D_X y$, and let $h'\in W$ with $h\sim_X h'$.
 We need to show that $h\sim_y h'$.
 For this, we look at the $X$-path from $h$ to $h'$, which must include two $X$-chains of some common $G$-length $N$: